 Like we mentioned earlier, sunlight aids in the production of two hormones: serotonin and melatonin.
 Together, these hormones regulate our sleep-wake cycles and keep us on a consistent schedule, serotonin helping us wake up and melatonin helping us go to sleep.

-Too little sunlight exposure can result in deficiencies of these hormones and throw our sleep-wake cycles off.
-We may have trouble getting tired and falling asleep at night or feel exhausted during the day.
+If you're lacking sunlight, sleep problems may occur.
+Too little sunlight exposure can result in deficiencies of these hormones and throw your sleep-wake cycles off.
+You may have trouble getting tired and falling asleep at night or feel exhausted during the day.
 Melatonin deficiency, in particular, can cause sleep problems, making it hard to wake up feeling rested even if you’re able to fall asleep at night.